lanceengland/lanceengland.github.io/_posts/2019-06-06-thoughts-on-astroball.markdown

 tags: analysis
 title: "Thoughts on Astroball: The New Way to Win It All"
 ---
-# Thoughts on Astroball: The New Way to Win It All
+#Astroball: The New Way to Win It All

 I recently finished reading Astroball: The New Way to Win It All by Ben Reiter.
 It's a fairly quick read, especially if you are interested in the use of analytics in sports.